anshitasaini/neural-nets-final-project/transformer_modelcard.md

 # Model Card for Jeopardy LSTM Model

-A bi-directional LSTM trained on a dataset of Jeopardy questions and their values to predict the value of a given Jeopardy question.
+A transformer trained on a dataset of Jeopardy questions and their values to predict the value of a given Jeopardy question.

 ## Model Details

 ### Model Description

-A bi-directional LSTM trained on a dataset of Jeopardy questions and their values to predict the value of a given Jeopardy question
+A transformer trained on a dataset of Jeopardy questions and their values to predict the value of a given Jeopardy question

 - **Developed by:** Anshita Saini, Nihita Sarma, Nishitha Vattikonda
-- **Model type:** Bi-Directional LSTM
+- **Model type:** Transformer
 - **Language(s) (NLP):** English
 - **License:** Other